-For example, assume: 1) a Hosting CSE hosts a <flexContainer> resource named “device1” that has custom attributes named “doorSensor” and “doorLock”; 2) An AE hosts a resource named “d1” that is mapped to this <flexContainer> resource and has corresponding attributes named “ds” and “dl” mapped to the “doorSensor” and “doorLock” attributes, respectively.
+For example, assume: 1) a Hosting CSE hosts a <flexContainer> resource named “door” that has custom attributes named “doorSensor” and “doorLock”; 2) An AE hosts a resource named “d” that is mapped to this <flexContainer> resource and has corresponding attributes named “ds” and “dl” mapped to the “doorSensor” and “doorLock” attributes, respectively.

 To map these resources with one another, a resourceMappingRules attribute is configured in the device1 <flexContainer> resource.
-In this example, only the doorSensor and doorLock attributes are mapped.
+In this example, the doorSensor and doorLock attributes are mapped.
 Retargeting is enabled always for the doorLock attribute to allow interaction to take place.
 The resourceMappingRules attribute is configured as follows using JSON serialization, but XML or CBOR could also be used:

-"resourceMappingRules": [ {"name": "doorSensor", "mappedID": "AE01/d1/ds", "retargetMode": 0}
+"resourceMappingRules": [ {"name": "doorSensor", "mappedID": "AE01/d/ds"}

-{"name": "doorLock", "mappedID": "AE01/d1/dl", "retargetMode": 1}]
+{"name": "doorLock", "mappedID": "AE01/d/dl"}]

+For a similar example that uses <container> and <contentInstance> resources, assume: 1) a Hosting CSE hosts a <container> resource named “doorSensor” and a <container> resource named “doorLock”; 2) An AE hosts a resource named “d” that has corresponding attributes named “ds” and “dl” mapped to the “doorSensor” and “doorLock” <container> resources, respectively.

+To map the doorSensor <container> resource, a resourceMappingRules attribute is configured in the doorSensor <container> resource to map the AE’s “ds” attribute of the “d” resource to the latest <contentInstance> of the doorSensor <container> resource.
+As a result, when a RETRIEVE operation is received by the Hosting CSE that targets doorSensor/la, the Hosting CSE will retarget this RETRIEVE to the AE’s “ds” attribute of the “d” resource.
+When a response is received back from the AE, the Hosting CSE will generate a new <contentInstance> resource and store the value of the “ds” attribute within the content attribute of the <contentInstance> resource.
+The Hosting CSE will also update attributes of the doorSensor <container> resource as a result of creating a new <contentInstance> resource (e.g. lastModifiedTime, currentNrOfInstances, currentByteSize, stateTag, etc.).

+"resourceMappingRules": [{"name": "la", "mappedID": "AE01/d/ds", “retargetCriteria”:[{“operations”:[{“RETRIEVE”}]}]}]

+To map the doorLock <container> resource, a resourceMappingRules attribute is configured in the doorLock <container> resource to map the AE’s “dl” attribute of the “d” resource to the latest <contentInstance> of the doorLock <container> resource.
+As a result, when an CREATE operation is received by the Hosting CSE that targets doorLock <container> resource, the Hosting CSE will retarget an UPDATE to the AE’s “dl” attribute of the “d” resource.
+When a response is received back from the AE, the Hosting CSE will CREATE a new <contentInstance> resource and store the value of the “dl” attribute within the content attribute of the <contentInstance> resource.
+The Hosting CSE will also update attributes of the doorLock <container> resource as a result of creating a new <contentInstance> resource (e.g. lastModifiedTime, currentNrOfInstances, currentByteSize, stateTag, etc.).

+"resourceMappingRules": [{"name": "la", "mappedID": "AE01/d/dl", “retargetCriteria”:[{“operations”:[{“UPDATE”}]}]}]

 6.2.4.1.2 Retargeting Procedure based on a New Attribute resourceMappingRules

-The procedure for leveraging the new resourceMappingRules attribute to enable retargeting of CRUD requests to AE hosted resources is illustrated in Figure 6.2.4.1.2-1 and described in detail below.
+The procedure for leveraging the new resourceMappingRules attribute to enable retargeting of requests to AE hosted resources is illustrated in Figure 6.2.4.1.2-1 and described in detail below.

-Figure 6.2.4.1.2-1: Retargeting a CRUD Request to an AE based on resourceMappingRules
+Figure 6.2.4.1.2-1: Retargeting a Request to an AE based on resourceMappingRules

 Step 000: An AE is registered to a Hosting CSE, and an <AE> resource is created for the Registree AE.
 In addition, one or more data sharing resources (e.g. <flexContainer>) are created for the Registree AE on the Hosting CSE.